TheLuttrells.com

 Richard - had predeceased Sir Thomas, had a daughter "for whom the Chief Justice made provision".

-3 daughters - "one of whom was married to Luke Netterville of Dowth, who became one of the Justices of the Queen's Bench, and another to Thomas Dillon of Riverston."
-3rd dau. (?)
+3 daughters - Margaret ("one of whom was married to Luke Netterville of Dowth, who became one of the Justices of the Queen's Bench)

 Siblings of Sir Thomas Luttrell: